Compiletest

 used to compare against that.

-Each test should be annotated with the // compile-flags:-Zprint-mono-items=VAL
+Each test should be annotated with the //@ compile-flags:-Zprint-mono-items=VAL

-header with the appropriate VAL to instruct rustc
+directive with the appropriate VAL

-to print the
+to print the monomorphization information.

 Then, the test should be annotated with comments of the form //~ MONO_ITEM name